 The inconveniences & injustices everyone quietly accepts because they’re too caught up trying to just survive the month, paycheck after paycheck.

 There are so many things that started stinging only because I’d seen how cooler life is overseas.

 But something changed.
 Some people in my colony approached me to help with taking care of the stray dogs in the neighbourhood.
 A friend had told them that I had a background in the field.

 It’s true that I was deeply devoted to this cause.
 I used to treat, vaccinate, and feed the strays in my locality before I went away.
 But Malaysia was a foreign country, and I didn’t want to get into trouble for breaking any laws, so I’d lost touch with the service.

 This was a chance to do what I really loved.
 And I threw myself into it at a moment’s notice.
 Now my weekends go by doing whatever I can to help the stray dogs, whether it’s transporting them to the municipality pound for neutering (so that there are no more poor puppies), or tending to their wounds.

 I made new friends in the process and now my schedule has been pretty much filled up.

 When I’m home & not working, I try to help mum & dad, who are growing older faster than I’m prepared to accept.

-This weekend I helped my old guy set up his new tablet – he was so happy, like a toddler getting a toy, to learn about the voice transcribing feature, and promised he’ll use it to scribble the book he’s always dreamed of writing.
+This weekend I helped my old guy set up his new tablet – like a toddler getting a toy, he was so happy to learn about the voice transcribing feature and he promised he’ll use it to scribble the book he’s always dreamed of writing.